 The Institute, located on the Idaho State University Meridian Campus, was approved by the Idaho State Board of Education in July 2003 as a result of the 9/11 terrorist attacks.
 The Institute of Emergency Management (IEM) was tasked with developing a standardized curriculum for domestic preparedness training in Idaho in association with the Department of Homeland Security (DHS), the Idaho Bureau of Homeland Security, and the Statewide Domestic Preparedness Training Advisory Committee.

 Today, IEM continues to offer specialized workshops, courses, and certificates.
-Through ISU's Kasiska Division of Health Sciences, School of Health Professions (SHP), IEM supports the Emergency Services Department in offering degree programs and academic certificate programs to meet the professional and career development needs of those employed in or planning a career in Emergency Management, Fire Services Administration, Paramedic Science, Emergency Medical Services, Community Paramedic or Community Health Worker fields.
+Through ISU's Kasiska Division of Health Sciences, College of Health Professions (CHP), IEM supports the Emergency Services Department in offering degree programs and academic certificate programs to meet the professional and career development needs of those employed in or planning a career in Homeland Security and Emergency Management, Fire Services Administration, Paramedic Science, Emergency Medical Services, Community Paramedic or Community Health Worker fields.
 IEM also manages the ISU Human Patient Simulation Lab available to ISU academic programs, other health professions training programs, first responder/EMS agencies and health professionals in the community on a space available basis.
-Contact Ellen Jones, email@example.com, (208) 373 1760, for information on fees and scheduling.
+Contact Michelle Campbell at firstname.lastname@example.org, (208) 373 1764, for information on fees and scheduling.